How much Pupil Premium has been allocated for the current academic year?

-The end of year Key Stage 2 data for 2018/2019 is the best set of outcomes that Banwell has ever had.
+The end of year Key Stage 2 data for 2018/2019 was the best set of outcomes that Banwell has ever had.
 The overall percentage of children achieving age related expectations in combined reading, writing and maths was above the national average.
 The overall attainment of children who are entitled to Pupil Premium funding is not yet in line with those who are Non-Pupil Premium.
 However, the progress data for these children shows a more pleasing picture.

 Improving the attainment outcomes for Pupil Premium children continues to be a key priority in our school improvement plan.

 How do we ensure effective use of Pupil Premium?

 We hold regular Pupil Progress meetings with the Maths Leader, the English Leader and the Pupil Support Team Leader.
 Individual progress is monitored and strategies/interventions to accelerate and support progress are reviewed.
 The School Leadership Team and Governing Body monitor the impact of all spending and interventions, including the Pupil premium.